Cordarrelle Patterson: 2020 season

-2021 season

-In Week 2 against the Tampa Bay Buccaneers, Patterson had seven rushing attempts for 11 rushing yards and a rushing touchdown, and five receptions for 58 receiving yards and a receiving touchdown.
-In Week 3 against the New York Giants, Patterson caught six passes for 86 yards in the 17–14 win.
-In Week 4 against the Washington Football Team, Patterson recorded three receiving touchdowns, a career high.
-In Week 5 against the New York Jets in London, Patterson had 54 rushing yards and 60 receiving yards, while also attempting his first career pass in the 27–20 win.
-After a bye week in Week 6, Patterson returned in Week 7 against the Miami Dolphins, recording 60 rushing yards and a touchdown in the 30–28 win.
-In Week 9 against the New Orleans Saints, Patterson had six receptions for 126 yards, including a 64-yard catch at the end of the game that put the Falcons in range for a game-winning field goal.
+During Week 2 against the Tampa Bay Buccaneers, Patterson had seven carries for 11 yards and a touchdown, and five receptions for 58 yards and a touchdown.
+In the next game against the New York Giants, he caught six passes for 86 yards in the 17–14 victory.
+Playing against the Washington Football Team, Patterson recorded three receiving touchdowns, a career high.

+During Week 5 against the Jets in London, Patterson had 54 rushing yards and 60 receiving yards, while also attempting his first career pass in the 27–20 victory.
+After a Week 6 bye, Patterson returned in Week 7 against the Dolphins, recording 60 rushing yards and a touchdown in the narrow 30–28 victory.
+Two weeks later, against the Saints, Patterson had six receptions for 126 yards, including a 64-yard catch at the end of the game that put the Falcons in range for a game-winning field goal.

-After suffering an injury in Week 10 against the Dallas Cowboys, Patterson returned in Week 12 against the Jacksonville Jaguars, where he recorded 108 rushing yards and two rushing touchdowns, both career-highs.
-In the same game, Patterson also made his first appearance on defense for the Falcons, playing one down at safety during a hail mary attempt.
+After suffering an injury in Week 10 against the Dallas Cowboys, Patterson returned two weeks later against the Jacksonville Jaguars, where he recorded 108 rushing yards and two rushing touchdowns, both career-highs.
+In the same game, Patterson also made his first appearance on defense for the Falcons, playing one down at safety during a Hail Mary attempt.
 After the game, the Falcons added him to the depth chart as the third-string safety.

-Patterson ended the 2021 season with 153 rushes for 618 rushing yards, 52 receptions for 548 receiving yards, and 11 total touchdowns, all career-highs.
+Patterson ended the 2021 season with 153 rushes for 618 yards, 52 receptions for 548 yards, and 11 total touchdowns, all career-highs.
 Patterson was ranked 73rd by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

 On March 22, 2022, Patterson re-signed with the Falcons for a two-year, $10.5 million contract.
-Patterson entered the 2022 season as the Falcons’ starting running back.
+He entered the 2022 season as the Falcons’ starting running back.

-Patterson started the 2022 season with 22 carries for 120 rushing yards and one rushing touchdown in a 27–26 loss to the New Orleans Saints.
-In Week 3, against the Seattle Seahawks, he had 17 carries for 141 rushing yards and one rushing touchdown in the 27–23 victory.
+Patterson started the 2022 season with 22 carries for 120 yards and a touchdown in a narrow 27–26 loss to the Saints.
+Two weeks later against the Seahawks, he had 17 carries for 141 yards and a touchdown in the 27–23 victory.
 He was named NFC Offensive Player of the Week for this game.
 He was placed on injured reserve on October 3, 2022, after aggravating a knee injury in Week 4.
-He was designated to return from injured reserve on November 2, 2022.
+Pattersonas designated to return from injured reserve on November 2.
 He was activated from injured reserve three days later.
+In his return against the Chargers, P tterson hatwo rushing touchdowns.

-On November 20, Patterson recorded a 103-yard kickoff return for a touchdown against the Chicago Bears in the 27–24 victory; his ninth kickoff return for a touchdown, the most in NFL history.
+On November 20, Patterson recorded a 103-yard kickoff return for a touchdown against the Bears in the 27–24 victory; his ninth kickoff return for a touchdown, the most in NFL history.
+Patterson finished the 2022 season with 144 carries for 695 yards and eight touchdowns to go along with 21 receptions for 122 yards in 13 games.

+2023 season

+Patterson appeared in 14 games in the 2023 season but fell to third on the running back depth chart behind rookie Bijan Robinson and Tyler Allgeier.
+He scored a receiving touchdown in Week 15 against the Panthers.